ianandhum/vscode-protobuf-support/README.md

 cargo install protols
 ```

-If protols is not available in PATH, configure `protols.path` in Extension Settings.
+If protols is not available in PATH, configure `protobuf-support.protols.path` in Extension Settings.

 ## Release Notes